 This paper presents a new approach for developing ontologies to address barriers in ontology development and adoption by ecologists.
 Our approach allows scientists to use familiar spreadsheet software (e.g., frequently used by ecologists for storing and analyzing data) to create ontologies by filling in a set of templates, or blocks, that generate OWL-DL class hierarchies, properties, and constraints via the owlifier application.
 This approach can provide a more intuitive and accessible ontology editing environment for ecologists, especially compared to existing OWL-based tools that require considerable expertise in the underlying logic formalisms.
-Similar to standard OWL ontologies, owlifier spreadsheets can import and extend existing OWL-DL ontologies (including those generated from owlifier spreadsheets), which further supports the community development and interoperability of ontologies.
-Blocks in owlifier (or similarly, partially filled in blocks) can also be reused during ontology creation to help ensure that future ontology development adheres to best practices and community standards (e.g., similar to "part-of" properties defined in the Gene Ontology [Bada et al., 2004]).

-Protege provides a variety of ontology editing plugins, including a simple interface for text-based editing of class hierarchies.
-In [Kola and Rector, 2007], an approach is described for importing spreadsheet-based ontology descriptions into Protege.
+Protege provides a variety of ontology editing plug-ins, including a simple interface for text-based editing of class hierarchies.
+In [12], an approach is described for importing spreadsheet-based ontology descriptions into Protege.
 However, this approach aims at supporting ad-hoc spreadsheet structures by providing an intermediate interface for mapping these structures into ontology axioms.
-This approach is similar to others (e.g., [Han et al., 2008, Bizer, 2003, An et al., 2006]) for defining mappings from relational data to RDF and OWL ontology class and instance data.
-In addition to these approaches, a number of visual editing environments have been developed to help novice users create OWL-based ontologies (e.g., [Hayes et al., 2005]).
-To the best of our knowledge, however, our approach is the first to consider an intuitive spreadsheet-based approach together with a detailed set of templates that can support a large subset of existing OWL constructs.
-In addition, we define a number of shortcuts for creating owlifier tables, including sparse blocks and default semantics (e.g., disjoint classes) that further simplify ontology creation for end users.
+This approach is similar to others (e.g., [9, 4, 1]) for defining mappings from relational data to RDF and OWL ontology class and instance data.
+To the best of our knowledge, however, our approach is the first to consider a detailed set of templates that can support a large subset of existing OWL constructs.
+In addition, we define a number of shortcuts for creating owlifier tables, including sparse blocks and default semantics (e.g., disjoint classes, which is a form of global taxonomic constraint defined in [22]) that further simplify ontology creation for end users.

-As future work, we plan to extend our current owlifier implementation to support the full set of blocks defined here as well as introduce additional blocks, e.g., for creating OWL datatype properties.
-We also would like to explore approaches for supporting round-trip conversions between owlifier tables and OWL-DL ontologies that allow scientists and knowledge-representation experts to incrementally develop owlifier-based ontologies.
-Specifically, we want to extend the owlifier application so that it can store and re-apply changes made by knowledge-representation experts that previously modified an OWL-DL ontology generated by owlifier.
-For instance, if an OWL-DL ontology generated from an owlifier spreadsheet is refined and extended by a knowledge-representation expert, then converted back into an owlifier ontology that is further edited and extended by a scientist, and then converted again into an OWL-DL ontology, we want to maintain (i.e., re-apply) the original extensions and edits created by the knowledgerepresentation expert that are still relevant (thus supporting lossless conversions).
-We also plan to extend the owlifier application to support translation into the observation ontology framework presented in [Bowers et al., 2008] and perform additional testing and evaluation of the owlifier approach with a wide range of ecologists.
+As future work, we intend to extend our current owlifier implementation to support the full set of blocks defined above.
+We also intend to explore approaches to fully support conversions between owlifier tables and OWL-DL ontologies.
+In particular, we want to extend owlifier to re-apply changes made by knowledge representation experts that previously modified the OWL-DL ontology generated by owlifier.
+For instance, if an OWL-DL ontology generated from an owlifier table is refined and extended by a knowledge representation expert, then converted back into an owlifier ontology that is further edited and extended by a scientist, and then converted again into an OWL-DL ontology, we want to maintain (i.e., re-apply) the original extensions and edits created by the knowledge representation expert that are still relevant.
+We are also developing extensions to owlifier to support conversion into the observation ontology framework presented in [5] and intend to perform additional testing and evaluation of the owlifier approach with ecologists.